eduvpn/documentation/FEDERATION_NOTES_3.0.md

 as part of the OAuth flow.
 So if an user already is using 'secure internet' he should re-authenticate when choosing 'secure access', because it's running on a different instance.
 This involves opening a web browser from within the application and performing authentication and authorization for every instance.

-## Optimizations
+## How to implement federation

-There are a number of approaches we considered to improve on this:
+There are a number of approaches how to implement federation within eduVPN:

-1. Do nothing: it works as is, but it is a bit cumbersome for the user, for every chosen endpoint a new OAuth credential needs to be obtained, involving opening the browser, doing the OAuth dance (IdP discovery, authentication, authorization);
+1. "Do nothing": leave the eduVPN design as is and connect every single eduVPN server to eduGAIN, for every chosen endpoint a new OAuth credential needs to be obtained, involving opening the browser, doing the OAuth dance (IdP discovery, authentication, authorization).;
 2. Create a CA hierarchy.
 All (federated) eduVPN instances run under the same root CA by creating sub-CAs for all participating instances, which will allow users of the various instances to connect to other instances;
-3. Create a central controller node and deploy only the VPN-nodes around the world;
+3. Develop a central eduVPN controller node and centrally deploy and manage the VPN-nodes around the world;
 4. Create a central OAuth server, linked to eduGAIN for user authentication that provides OAuth tokens that can be used at all the instances that trust this OAuth server (using public key crypto signed OAuth tokens, the public key could be set in the default configuration of the VPN instances);
-5. Create a registry (e.g. signed JSON document) of vetted instances and their OAuth public keys.
+5. Create a registry (e.g. signed JSON document) of vetted eduVPN instances and their OAuth public keys.
 So a key obtained at one instance can be verified by the other instances.